Vic3y/cse15l-lab-reports/lab-report-2-week-1.md

 * **Open another terminal, make sure to not log in to the "ieng6" but from the client(your computer)**
 * **In the clients terminal run the command "scp"**
+  - The scp command copies files or directories between a local and a remote system or between two remote systems.
-* **Choose the file you will move to the desired client (ieng6 account)**
+* **The file you will move to the desired client (in  this case it will beieng6 account)**
+  - You can use this command from a remote system or from the local system.
+  * $scp filename(desired location to copy file)*
 * **It will ask you for a password**

-* **Log back in to the ieng6 with the ssh and in your home directory.
-Using the "ls" command you should see the file that you just moved.**
+* **Log back in to the ieng6 with the ssh and in your home directory.**

+* **Using the "ls" command you should see the file that you just moved.**

 *"scp" copies the file from your computer and moves the file over to the SSH*